Juanhui28/HeaRT/README.md

 - The PPR parameters.
 This includes the tolerance used for approximating the PPR (`--eps` argument) and the teleporation probability (`--alpha` argument). `alpha` is fixed at 0.15 for all datasets.
 For the tolerance, `eps`, we recommend following the settings found in `scripts/HeaRT`.

+## Updates

+**November 3rd, 2023**
+* Modified the negative samples for ogbl-collab to **allow** train/valid positive samples to be negatives.
+Please see Appendix H in the paper for our rationale.

 ## Cite
 ```
 @article{li2023evaluating,